 This is the biggest challenge we face today.

-Sea level rise, increased precipitation, and land subsidence are all contributing to the increased flooding that we are experiencing in Virginia Beach.
+Sea level rise, increased precipitation, and land subsidence are all contribute to the increased flooding that we are experiencing in Virginia Beach.
 The intensity and frequency of our storm events is changing rapidly.
 In every day’s news, we learn more about the devastating impacts of climate change.
-This presents us with two sets of challenges, adaptation and mitigation.
+This presents us with two sets of challenges: adaptation and mitigation.

 Adaptation

 As a coastal region already experiencing increased flooding, we have to take actions to adapt smartly to a future that will be very different.
-This is complicated in Virginia Beach by our various watersheds.
-About 5% of our land area drains directing to the Atlantic Ocean.
+Our various watersheds in Virginia Beach complicate this process.
+About 5% of our land area drains directly to the Atlantic Ocean.
 Areas, like the Chesapeake Bay watershed are subject to lunar tides and storm surges.

 The largest land area in Virginia Beach is in our southern watersheds, 65% of Virginia Beach.
 The North Landing and Back Bay watersheds make up this part of our city.
-It includes the farm areas we value in Pungo, Blackwater and Creeds, but it also includes developed areas in Red Mill, Salem, Centerville and even Kempsville.
-These areas of our city drain south into the Albemarle and Pamilico Sounds and are subject to wind tides that can blow water up from the Allemarle and Pamilco and are generally low elevation with a high ground water table.
+It includes the farm areas we value in Pungo, Blackwater and Creeds, and it also includes developed areas in Red Mill, Salem, Centerville and even Kempsville.
+These areas of our city drain south into the Albemarle and Pamlico Sounds and are generally low elevation with a high ground water table.
+They are also subject to wind tides that can blow water up from the Albemarle and Pamlico.

-Many of the strategies that we have promoted to help clean up our waterways: installing rain barrels, rain gardens, and infiltration trenches as well as reducing impervious surfaces and turf grass, installing vegetated roofs, and planting trees also help control flooding.
+Many of the strategies that we have promoted to help clean up our waterways also help control flooding.
+These strategies include: installing rain barrels, rain gardens, and infiltration trenches as well as reducing impervious surfaces and turf grass, installing vegetated roofs, and planting trees.

 Mitigation

 Mitigation is all of the ways that we can be a part of reducing greenhouse gas emissions and slowing climate change.
-It is imperative that we take bold action as individuals, as a city, as a state and as a nation, if we are going to have any effect on the alarming climate changes the entire planet is experiences.
+It is imperative that we take bold action as individuals, as a city, as a state and as a nation if we are going to have any effect on the alarming climate changes the entire planet is experiencing.

 Hope in moderating the effects of climate change lies in every person’s individual commitment to make changes that can have large cumulative impacts.